 John and Bertha nee Taenzer Piepkorn Wedding photo?

-When Piepkorn finished his doctorate (1932) and a post-doctoral fellowship (1933), the Great Depression was well underway and universities were not hiring specialists in Assyrian cuneiform.
+When Piepkorn finished his doctorate in 1932 and a post-doctoral fellowship in 1933 the Great Depression was near its nadir and universities were not hiring specialists in Assyrian cuneiform.
 So he applied for an appointment to a foreign or domestic mission.
-Missionaries were not being sent to China in 1933, and there were many more seminary graduates than congregations seeking pastors, but he was assigned to be Missionary-At-Large in Chisholm, MN, which is located five miles north of Hibbing in the left center of the map.
-Chisholm’s population, which was made up of a number of different ethnic groups and a small number of Scandinavians and Germans, had declined from 10,000 to 6,000 since 1900.
+Missionaries were not being sent to China in 1933, and there were many more seminary graduates than congregations seeking pastors, but he was assigned to be Missionary-At-Large in Chisholm, MN, which is located five miles north of Hibbing in the top left quarter of the map.
+Grace Lutheran Church in Chisholm was covered with tar paper, non uncommon during the Great Depression.
+Pastoral Circuit meetings were often held 35 miles southeast in Grand Rapids, MN (see below).
+Because he was a bachelor, the wife of the pastor of my home church often invited him to eat in their home, Chisholm’s population, which was made up of a number of different ethnic groups and a small number of Scandinavians and Germans, had declined from 10,000 to 6,000 since 1900, partly because iron ore could obtained from South America..
+Along with other town along the Mesabi Iron Range, Chisholm was in severe economic distress.
 Hibbing, which had a population of about 15,000, is still the largest town in northeastern Minnesota.
 Bob Dylan lived there until he graduated from high school.
 Grand Rapids, the largest town in north central Minnesota and hometown of Judy Garland (b.
 1922) and the Center Director (b.
 1937), is 30 miles southwest of Hibbing on Highway 2.
 Piepkorn attended Circuit Pastoral Conferences in Grand Rapids, and the Director’s home congregation gave mission money to Piepkorn’s congregation on at least two occasions.
 The Mesabi Iron Range begins seven miles east of Grand Rapids and runs along Highway 2 through Hibbing and Chisholm to Eveleth, where the outdoor scenes for the movie “North Country” were taken.
 The Iron Range was severely depressed when Piepkorn arrived in the fall of 1933.

 This photo of Grace Lutheran Church in Chisholm was taken in 1938.
 When Piepkorn arrived in 1936, the building did not have the stairs in the photo and was located just a few feet from the street.
 He persuaded the members to move it back so that the buildings on either side would hide its shabby appearance from passersby.
 After Piepkorn left, a basement was dug under the church and the building was raised, necessitating the addtion of the front steps.
 The front lawn consisted of mud after rain in the warmer months.
 The temperature dropped as low as 54 degrees below zero absolute while was there.
 (Wind chill readings were not used in those days.
 The Director remembers 56 degrees below zero absolute at the Government Dam outside of Grand Rapids.
 In the 90’s the temperature dropped to as low as 60 degrees below zero absolute in both regions.)
 When Piepkorn arrived in the fall of 1936, he was only able to count nine bona fide communicant members and 20 baptized members (all who were baptized).
 When he left three years later, both figures had gone up ninefold.
 His parish consisted of 900 square miles and all roads were gravel.
 Piepkorn also served a number of mission stations in surrounding towns and held worship services in the Civilian Conservation Corps Camp in the area.